divyankachaudhari/divyankachaudhari.github.io/about.md

 I want to work towards creating accessible and high quality educational resources in some way.
 I've lived and learned over the internet, and want to give back.
 Last (to last?) summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends on the onset of pandemic.

 Talking beyond academics, I play sports and am trying to get into music -- learning to play the violin.
 I've skated at national level before and have participated in the inter-IIT at college level.
 I like reading a lot, especially non-fiction now-a-days.
 I always keep buying new books to read them off to buy new ones!
 Now that I own a Kindle, it's even easier.
-I have been trying to improve my writing skills by carefully looking at what I write.
+I have been trying to improve my writing skills by critically reading everything I write.

 My [LinkedIn](https://www.linkedin.com/in/divyanka-chaudhari/) may help with my work experience, also this is my [GitHub](https://github.com/divyankachaudhari)/[Gitlab](https://gitlab.com/divyanka.chaudhari25).